chaukhau19/My_Profile/README.md

 - ⚙️ Developed multiple automation frameworks, improving efficiency and test coverage.
 - ⏱️ Achieved a 30% reduction in test execution time with a 100% pass rate.
 - 🐞 Identified and reported critical bugs, reducing post-release errors by 99%.

-## 🤝 How to Contribute

-Feel free to fork this repository and contribute by creating pull requests.
-You can also open issues if you find any bugs or have suggestions for improvements.

 ## 📫 Connect with me:
 [![Gmail](https://img.shields.io/badge/-Gmail-red?style=flat&logo=gmail)](mailto:chaukhau2000@gmail.com)